Quick Start Guide

 Add this attribute to an element or collection of elements within an ITEM that will be that ITEM's MARKER on the MAP.

-If added, a MARKER element will override any epic-map-marker color or classname attributes added to the ITEM or it's parent LIST.
+If added, a MARKER element will override the default MARKER and any epic-map-marker color or classname attributes added to the ITEM or it's parent LIST.

 =

-Add this attribute to an element or collection of elements within an ITEM that will be the POPUP attached to the ITEM's MARKER.
+Add this attribute to an element or collection of elements within an ITEM that will be the POPUP attached to the ITEM's MARKER on the MAP.